codepath/android_guides/Configuring-a-Parse-Server.md

 curl -X GET -H "X-Parse-Application-Id: myAppId" -H "X-Parse-Master-Key: abc"    https://yourappname.herokuapp.com/parse/classes/GameScore
 ```

-You can also verify whether the objects were created by clicking on the MongoDB instance in the Heroku panel:
+If you are using Heroku, You can also verify whether the objects were created by clicking on the MongoDB instance in the Heroku panel:

 <img src="http://imgur.com/bbj2e9N.png"/>